JonasLoos/ring-nn/README.md

 ### Neural Network

 Similar to a traditional neural network (nn), a ring nn can also consist of multiple layers with a fixed set of neurons each.
 Each neuron also receives all outputs of the previous layer as inputs.
 Differently from a traditional neuron, a ring neuron doesn't use dot product between the weights and inputs, followed by an activation function.
-Instead it computes the difference between inputs and weights on the ring, then uses a non-linearity (e.g. cos), and only then aggregates the dimensions using mean.
+Instead it computes the difference between inputs and weights on the ring and then computes the aggregated result value by interpreting the differences as the angles of unit complex numbers, summing them, and taking the resulting angle.
 Similarly to traditional nn, we can not only implement forward layers, but also e.g. convolutional layers.
+For loss computation, we apply `.sin()` before converting to real values, ensuring that the loss and gradients properly account for the circular nature of the ring weights.

 ### Tensors